 CAFTA is a strong advocate for an open and transparent multilateral trading system.
 Around the world, agriculture is subject to both domestic and trade policies that can distort international prices and the flow of goods.
 Only a multilateral trade deal will fully resolve these issues.

-As part of the WTO Bali Package, the agreement on trade facilitation will be particularly important for Canada’s agriculture and food sectors, that together export over $44 billion a year.
+As part of the WTO Bali Package, the agreement on trade facilitation is particularly important for Canada’s agriculture and food sectors, which together export over $44 billion a year.
 Greater transparency and common disciplines in key areas such as customs rules and test procedures and new obligations around the treatment of perishable goods will help facilitate trade and reduce the costs incurred by Canadian exporters.

 CAFTA also welcomed the Bali package as a stepping stone towards achieving the goals set out in the WTO Doha negotiations.
 CAFTA encourages WTO members to use the progress made in Bali as inspiration to immediately resume work on the broader Doha objectives.